Life events

 Your property may be repossessed if you do not keep up repayments on your mortgage

 Losing your job can be hard, especially if it means you’ll struggle financially.
-Get in touch if you find yourself in this situation and are worried about paying your mortgage.
+Get in touch if you find yourself in this situation and you’re worried about paying your mortgage.

 Thousands of borrowers get help from their lender every year.
 Having a conversation with us won’t affect your credit score.
 The earlier you get in touch, the easier it will be for us to help you.

-What help do you offer if I’m struggling to pay my mortgage?
+How can you help if I’m struggling to pay my mortgage?

-• You may find switching to a new fixed rate deal could make your payments more affordable.
-This may also help you to manage your finances better.
-Visit our get a new deal page if you’re on a variable rate or a fixed interest rate which is due to end within the next six months.
+• Switching to a new fixed rate deal could make your payments more affordable.
+It may help you to manage your finances better too.
+Visit our get a new deal page if you’re on a variable rate or a fixed interest rate which is due to end within the next four months.

-• Check out our Mortgage Charter page to see what support we offer if you have a residential mortgage and your payments are up to date.
+• Check out our Mortgage Charter page to see what support you can get if you have a residential mortgage and your payments are up to date.

 • Visit our financial worries page if you’re already in arrears, or not able to switch your rate or apply for Mortgage Charter support.
-This section also has lots of other information you might find useful, including what to do next.
+This has other information you might find useful, including what to do next.

 Further help and support